troven/node-nms/README.md

 	nms.poll(telemetry, 1000)

 Probes
 ------

 A probe is an active agent, it works by synchronously polling the device for information.

+Probes are great for measuring responsive time of remote services using synthetic transactions.

+They are used for remote data collection too, such as with SNMP.

+An obvious Probe would interrogate a web page or API service and return parsed results.

 	ICMP 	- the classic ping probe
 	TCP	 	- simple, effective TCP port probe
 	SNMP	- ubiquitious network infrastructure polling

+	UDP		- coming soon
+	HTTP	- coming soon
+	HTTPS	- coming soon
+	JMX		- coming soon
+	WMI		- coming soon
+	Nagios	- coming soon
+	SQL		- coming soon

+Telemetry data is acquired by listening for "poll" events being emitted from the device.

 Sensors
 -------